Recruiting Passive Candidates

 What Is the Company Culture Like? (people and perks)

 Last but certainly not least is the work environment and people – which is bundled into one term – culture.
 Today, most companies are expected to have some sort of appealing benefit to the work culture whether that be perks like early Fridays, catered lunches or donut Wednesdays, to ping pong, to paid time off to volunteer.

 It’s not just about the fun freebies though.
 Culture also represents the types of people that work at the company.
 Employees want to work with like-minded folks, people they’ll get along with, be able to collaborate with as well as spend many hours of their week with.

-These are three things any candidate desire in a new company but specifically, three topics that if you prepare to discuss, will be great opportunities for you to get the passive candidate interested in accepting your offer.
+These are three things any candidate desires in a new company but specifically, three topics that if you prepare to discuss, will be great opportunities for you to get the passive candidate interested in accepting your offer.

 Download our free checklist Zeroing In On The People You Need and be sure to share it with your staffing team: